cognitivegears/asciiquarium_redux/docs/WEB_DEPLOYMENT.md

 ## Overview

 The web backend allows running Asciiquarium Redux in a browser using WebAssembly (WASM) through Pyodide.
 The system supports both local development and GitHub Pages deployment.
+A production instance is available at <https://ascifi.sh/>.

 ## Architecture